 Newton's Law states that an object in motion stays in motion, and that could not be more true when describing the benefits one receives from pedaling while working.
 Research at Clemson University reported an improvement in mood, motivation and task engagement for bike desks users, without sacrificing or hindering professional output.
 Bike desk usage also counteracts that afternoon crash we've all become so accustomed to.
 From a health standpoint, besides the obvious benefit of burning more calories while pedaling, studies also found heart benefits, reduction in diabetic pain and increased flexibility.

 There are a variety of bike desks on the market from under-desk bikes and pedal exercisers to fully integrated bike desks.
 Some options offer resistance or workout programs, while others simply allow pedaling at your desk.
-Prices for pedal exercisers can begin as low as $15, while commercial quality integrated workstations can run upwards of $1600 or more.
+Prices for an under-desk exercise machine can begin as low as $15, while commercial quality integrated workstations can run upwards of $1600 or more.

 Options are wide open if you are looking to add a bike desk to your home.
 Anything from a simple pedal exerciser to an integrated bike desk will work as long as you have the space for it.
 If used in your personal office or cubicle at work, a pedal exerciser can easily be placed underneath your desk – just make sure you have leg room.
 If you have access to a height adjustable desk either at home or work, an under-desk bike can roll up to the desk when you need a break from standing.
 If you have the space for an additional desk, or if you’re looking for something that can be shared by employees, students or patrons, a stationary bicycle desk is the way to go.